 Since 2018, Ms. Fraser has served as Ontario’s Associate Deputy Minister, Health Services, at Ontario’s Ministry of Health where she is driving health system transformation while focusing on the patient, quality, effectiveness and efficiency of the system.

 Ms. Fraser is a graduate of the Executive Development Program at the Richard Ivey School of Business and holds an Honours Bachelor of Arts and a Master’s degree from Wilfrid Laurier University.
+She currently serves on the Ryerson MBA’s Advisory Council, sharing insights and vision for the future of business and business education.

 Dr. Desirée Hao